chsrtian/plant_speices_classification/README.md

 ## E. Model Testing

-To validate the trained model's generalization capability and real-world prediction accuracy, a series of 10 independent test cases were conducted.
-Each test case involved providing the model with a previously unseen plant image and recording the resulting classification output, including the predicted species class and the associated confidence percentage.
-These test cases serve as empirical evidence of the model's inference performance beyond the training and validation datasets.
+To validate the model’s generalization capability and real-world prediction accuracy, I conducted a series of 10 independent test cases.
+For each test case, I provided the model with a previously unseen plant image and recorded the resulting classification output, including the predicted species class and its corresponding confidence percentage.
+These test cases serve as empirical evidence of the model’s inference performance beyond the training and validation datasets.

 ---